TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-kiosk-update-entity.md

       color: var(--success-color)
 ```

 The bottom gauge is the return flow temperature to the heat pump.
-Painful experience shows it needs to be above 55°C to ensure a decent temperature in the tank and at least 45°C on the other side of the NanoStore heat exchanger when relying on "combi" mode.
+Painful experience shows it needs to be above 55°C to ensure a decent temperature in the tank and enough headroom for "combi" mode.
 Once the temperature goes past 65°C (the red zone), the tank temperature will soon reach target and the heat pump will shut down.

 ```yaml
 - type: gauge